 Ethiopia Community Prevention of Mother-to-Child Transmission Project

-This initiative focuses on increasing use of maternal, newborn, and child health (MNCH) services, and on prevention of mother to child transmission (PMTCT) services through community-based, integrated approaches tailored to Ethiopia.
-Working closely with the government of Ethiopia, Pathfinder serves as a technical subcontractor to IntraHealth, with primary responsibility for increasing demand for MNCH/PMTCT services at the community level.
-As the lead agency for community mobilization, Pathfinder works closely with health extension workers, associations of HIV-positive people, religious leaders, and government structures to increase knowledge and awareness of the community on availability and benefits of MNCH/PMTCT services.
+This initiative focused on increasing use of maternal, newborn, and child health services and preventing mother-to-child transmission (PMTCT) services through community-based, integrated approaches tailored to Ethiopia.
+Working closely with the government of Ethiopia, Pathfinder increased demand for PMTCT services at the community level.
+Pathfinder worked closely with health extension workers, associations of HIV-positive people, religious leaders, and government structures to increase knowledge and awareness of the community on availability and benefits of maternal and child health and PMTCT services.

-Pathfinder also works to strengthen systems of referral linkage between the community and health centers.
-Moreover, the organization conducts activities aimed at building the capacity of civil society organizations so that they integrate PMTCT into their routine activities as a means to ensure sustainability.
+Pathfinder also worked to strengthen systems of referral linkage between the community and health centers.
+Moreover, we build capacity of civil society organizations, helping them integrate PMTCT into their routine activities to ensure sustainability.

-Now in its fourth year, the project is documenting its successes while strengthening promising approaches that are expected to increase the uptake of services and improve the follow-up of HIV-positive mothers and HIV-exposed infants.
-The project has expanded its activities into additional health centers, increased outreach activities to increase PMTCT coverage, established community and facility-based mother support groups, and developed sustainability and transition plans with regional health bureaus.
+The project documented its successes while strengthening promising approaches that are expected to increase the uptake of services and improve the follow-up of HIV-positive mothers and HIV-exposed infants.
+The project expanded its activities into additional health centers, increased outreach activities to increase PMTCT coverage, established community and facility-based mother support groups, and developed sustainability and transition plans with regional health bureaus.
 Pathfinder jointly led demand-generation activities, making strides in rolling out the community mobilization approach.
 Since the start of project activities, more than 16,000 individuals were reached with health messages.
-Pathfinder has also sponsored 13 radio programs delivering health messages on MNCH and PMTCT.
+Pathfinder has also sponsored 13 radio programs delivering health messages on maternal health, child health, and PMTCT.

 With this five-year award from CDC, Pathfinder works with the Ethiopian Ministry of Health to increase access to and use of cervical cancer prevention services among HIV-positive women in Ethiopia.